Quartet of Canadian musicians including Murray McLauchlan and Cindy Church brings farewell tour to the Southern Interior - Kelowna News

 A quartet of Canadian songwriting and singing powerhouses who formed a unique partnership more than 20 years ago will be bringing their farewell tour to the Southern Interior.

-Murray McLauchlan, Marc Jordan, Ian Thomas and Cindy Church are taking their quarter Lunch at Allen’s on a farewell tour, which began in Atlantic Canada last October, and wraps up in the Okanagan.
+Murray McLauchlan, Marc Jordan, Ian Thomas and Cindy Church are taking their quartet Lunch at Allen’s on a farewell tour, which began in Atlantic Canada last October, and wraps up in the Okanagan.

 McLauchlan, Thomas and Jordan have penned hits for the likes of Cher, Rod Stewart, Bonnie Raitt and Josh Groban, while finding their own success, including McLauchlan’s iconic Farmer’s Song.
 Church has gained national acclaim as one of the best singers in Canada and has been nominated for multiple June Awards.